Colour-Full/nextgencms/README.md

 # CMS Build Entirely On top of JavaScript Technologies Node.js / Express / MongoDB / React / Redux

 An example project for a content management system build on top of popular JS technologies.
 It's using KeystoneJs as CMS admin panel, Mongo as a database, React on the front end and Redux Flux implementation to manage state.
-The project use Webpack as a build tool.
+The project use Webpack as a build tool and materializecss for styling

 In this example the CMS can hold some dummy user information and some movie or game character bio and picture.